Learning to Represent Bilingual Dictionaries: Modeling Bilingual Dictionaries

 \modelname models a dictionary using a neural sentence encoder $E(S)$, which composes the meaning of the sentence into a latent vector representation.
-We hereby introduce this model component, which is designed to be a GRU encoder with self-attention, in the following subsection.
-Besides that, we also investigate other widely-used neural sentence modeling techniques.
+We hereby introduce this model component, which is designed to be a GRU encoder with self-attention.
+Besides that, we also investigate other widely-used neural sequence encoders.